liuxfiu/simulus/README.md

     Hello world at time 100

 Simulus allows events and processes to coexist.
 For example, simulus supports conditional-wait on both events and processes.
-The following shows a example that models Tom and Jerry entering a race.
+The following shows an example that models Tom and Jerry entering a race.

 Tom is modeled by processes.
-Each time Tom enters the race by creating a process which calls `sleep()` to represent the time during for running.
-The time duration is a random variable from a normal distribution with a mean 100 and a standard deviation of 50 (and a cutoff below zero).
+Each time Tom enters the race, we create a process, which calls `sleep()` to represent the time duration for the run.
+The time duration is a random variable from a normal distribution with a mean of 100 and a standard deviation of 50 (and a cutoff below zero).
 Jerry is modeled by events.
-Each time Jerry enters the race by scheduling an event using `sched()` with a time offset to represent running time.
-The time offset is a random variable from a uniform distribution between 50 and 100.
+Each time Jerry enters the race, we schedule an event using `sched()` with a time offset representing the time duration for the run.
+The time duration is a random variable from a uniform distribution between 50 and 100.

 Tom and Jerry compete for ten times; the next race would start as soon as the previous one finishes.
-For each rase, whoever runs fastest wins.
+For each race, whoever runs the fastest wins.
 But if they run for more than 100, both are disqualified for that race.
-The simulation finds out who wins more races.
+The simulation finds out who eventually wins more races.

 ```python